Jzjsnow/navi-complexity/README.md

 - **iofiles.py** includes the I/O functions for saving and loading the files.

 ## Data
+Data to replicate the results of the paper (saved as python objects in pickle files):
-- networks: subway networks of three cities from 2000 to 2020 (saved as python objects in pickle files).
+- networks: subway networks of three cities from 2000 to 2020.
 	* Beijing (bj): 15 snapshots
 	* Shanghai (sh): 18 snapshots
 	* Shenzhen (sz): 8 snapshots